pragya-jain-io/pragya-jain-io/README.md

-# 🌏Hello World
+## 🌏Hello Anyone
-👋 Hi!
-I'm Pragya.
-I love using technology to make good things happen.
-I know a lot about computers and how to build stuff.
-I enjoy working with others and learning new things.
+👋 I'm Pragya.
+I love using technology to make my life (maybe others as well) easy .
+I won't say I know a lot about computers but I would say I know fair enough.
+I enjoy collaborating with others and learning new things.
 Outside of tech, I care about helping children and protecting the environment.
 Let's team up and do something awesome! 💻✨

 # 🚀 EXPERIENCE

-✨ I bring a lot of experience from both private companies and freelance work.
+✨ I have worked with startups, mid stage companies, MNCs, Professors, and freelancers.

 Programming Languages:
 ![Python](https://img.shields.io/badge/Python-555555)